-Find and apply for free teacher subject specialism training in England.
-Courses are available in secondary mathematics, core maths, physics and modern foreign languages.
+Find and apply for free teacher subject specialism training in England, available in secondary mathematics, core maths, physics and modern foreign languages.

 TSST is available for academic year 2018-19 in:

 - core maths

 - improve the subject knowledge of non-specialist teachers and returning teachers

 - increase the number of hours taught in these subjects

 The training is free of charge to participants.

 For the purpose of TSST, non-specialists are teachers who have not undertaken initial teacher training (ITT) in the TSST subject they have applied for.